Useful Information for planning a day trip to Koblenz

-What are the places to visit and things to do in Koblenz in a day?
+Places to visit and things to do in Koblenz in a day:

 - Start with exploring the market area and the old city.
 The market area is huge, with plenty of eateries and shopping opportunities.
 There are many beautiful old structures to admire as you cross the market area and reach the riverside.